dmachard/go-dnscollector/README.md

 **Run-it from binary**

 Download the binary from release page.
-If you want to integrate this tool with systemd, please to follow this [guide](https://dmachard.github.io/posts/0007-dnscollector-install-binary/).
+A default configuration file `config.yml` is also provided.

 ```go
 ./go-dnscollector -config config.yml